kirenguyen/pepperServer/README.md

 ## Unpairing a Micro:Bit or Robot

-At the moment, you can send a message from a Micro:Bit or Robot to break the pairing.
+At the moment, you can send a message from a Micro:Bit or Robot to cut the pairing.
 The websocket connection must have a device that was paired.

 Make sure the messageType is `messageType.unpairDevice`.
-That's the only parameter.
+That's the only parameter; both devices in the pairing will be disconnected.

 Here is a sample script for unpairing from Pepper:

 ```javascript
 const RoboMessage = require('../messages/robo-message');